breatheco-de/content/src/content/how-to/how-to-create-an-object-in-javascript.md

 ---

-# How to create an object in javascript

 Creating an object in JavaScript may be achieved by different means, this example allows us to create the object and stablish its properties

 ```javascript